Apple's new $99 battery pack will make your iPhone 12 last longer | CNN Underscored

 It will snap to the back of the iPhone or to a MagSafe case that’s on your device.
 Either way, it will begin charging and you’ll be able to view the battery percentage of both the phone and the charger on the lock screen.
 You can also see battery levels for both in the battery widget.
 Interestingly enough, you will need iOS 14.7, which we expect will roll out to customers when the MagSafe Battery Pack begins shipping next week.

 The MagSafe Battery Pack will charge via a Lightning cable.
-And you can have the MagSafe Battery Pack on the back of your iPhone and have the pack plugged in which is handy as it can be a battery pack or a wireless charger.
+And you can have the MagSafe Battery Pack on the back of your iPhone and have the pack plugged in, which is handy, as it can be a battery pack or a wireless charger.
 We’ll note that a cable is not included in the box.

 And that’s the key difference from previous iPhone Smart Battery case options from Apple.
-Rather than a wrap-around case, this is a battery that attaches to the back.
-You won’t get added protection or durability from this accessory, but it’s a simple snap-on or off experience.
+Rather than a wraparound case, this is a battery that attaches to the back.
+You won’t get added protection or durability from this accessory, but it’s a simple snap-on or -off experience.

 It ultimately depends on what you value more in terms of features for a battery pack.
-We don’t expect MagSafe to disappear on the next generation iPhone or the year after that.
+We don’t expect MagSafe to disappear on the next-generation iPhone or the year after that.
 From that lens, the MagSafe Battery Pack does offer some future-proofing.
-We’ll be going hands-on soon, but for now, the MagSafe Battery Pack is up for preorder at $99, with shipments starting next week.
+We’ll be going hands-on soon, but for now the MagSafe Battery Pack is up for preorder at $99, with shipments starting next week.